 WORD SENSE AND HUMAN LIVING EXPERIENCE

-The way we view the world comes with our perceptions and thinking, with our cognitive, also intellectual experiences.
-This cognitive experience may influence the way we comprehend language.
+The way we view the world depends on our perceptions and thinking, with our cognitive, also intellectual experiences.
+This cognitive knowledge may influence the way we comprehend language.
 Please mind, the observations are my cognitive position; I do not claim insight into the poet’s thinking.

 There is a word taken much too neurophysiologically, in Emily Dickinson’s works, and the word is pain, a common noun.